British Study Centres School of English: History and location

 receive them comprised £2,492,038.
 Staff were owed over £1,000,000 in wages for work completed and HMRC was owed £567,959.

 As of July 2023 the administrators had recovered only £160,000 of liquid assets and incurred costs of over £120,000.
-The administrators did not anticipate that any meaningful payments would be made to any of the unsecured creditors, who had in effect lost their money by transacting with BSC.
+The administrators did not anticipate that any meaningful payments would be made to any of the unsecured creditors, who had in effect lost their money by transacting with British Study Centres.

 Membership

-British Study Centres is a member of English UK.
+British Study Centres was a member of English UK.

-The adult schools hold a UKBA “Grade A” Tier 4 Sponsor's Licence.
+The adult schools held a UKBA “Grade A” Tier 4 Sponsor's Licence.

 Courses

-The schools offer full-time courses in the following subjects for adults: general English, academic English, business English and exam preparation for IELTS, TOEIC / TOEFL, BULATS and Cambridge FCE and CAE.
-The adult courses are offered in Bournemouth, Brighton, London and Oxford.
+The schools offered full-time courses in the following subjects for adults: general English, academic English, business English and exam preparation for IELTS, TOEIC / TOEFL, BULATS and Cambridge FCE and CAE.
+The adult courses were offered in Bournemouth, Brighton, London and Oxford.

-Teacher training qualifications offered include the Cambridge Certificate in General English Teaching to Adults (CELTA), Cambridge Diploma in General English Teaching to Adults (DELTA), and Trinity College Certificate in Teaching English to Speakers of Other Languages (CertTESOL).
-Teacher training takes place in Brighton and Oxford.
+Teacher training qualifications offered included the Cambridge Certificate in General English Teaching to Adults (CELTA), Cambridge Diploma in General English Teaching to Adults (DELTA), and Trinity College Certificate in Teaching English to Speakers of Other Languages (CertTESOL).
+Teacher training took place in Brighton and Oxford.